smartschat/cort/COREFERENCE.md

 ## <a name="models"></a> Model Downloads and Results

 We provide models trained on CoNLL-2012 shared task data, and evaluate these models.
+Right now, these models only work in Python 3, I will update them as soon as possible.

 ### Model Downloads